devanshiagarwal1034/DBT-Pipeline-for-Travel-Data-Analytics/README.md

   - An error if the data is older than 24 hours.
 I have use Data Quality Tests to ensure things like booking_id is unique, essential fields like customer_id are not null, and status are always one of the accepted options.

+### Models -
+In DBT, models are SQL files where we define transformations to manipulate and clean our raw data.
+Each model represents a specific transformation or view that gets created in the database.
+These models help us break down complex processes into manageable, reusable parts, making the pipeline more efficient and easier to maintain.

+To keep everything clear and organized, I have divided the DBT models into three distinct layers: Staging, Intermediate, and Marts.

+1. Staging:
+This layer contains models that load raw data directly from the source tables.

+2. Intermediate:
+The intermediate models take the clean data from the staging layer and apply further transformations.

+3. Marts:
+The marts layer contains models that are optimized for business users and reporting tools.